Chronic Fatigue Syndrome/ME Service

 Bristol CFS/ME Service and Coronavirus

-We are now moving our outpatient appointments to telephone appointments.
+We have continued to offer outpatient appointments by converting them to telephone appointments.
+We are now able to offer video consultations as an alternative to telephone.
 Please do not come to the clinic, but make sure that you are available by telephone at the time of your appointment.
 We will call you as close to your appointment time as possible.
-The Service has cancelled all of the groups that we run until further notice.
-This is to protect patients and staff.
-If you were expecting to come to one of our groups, we will be in touch with you with an alternative plan, as soon as we can.

 If you need to contact us, you may prefer to email us on firstname.lastname@example.org as our phones are very busy at present.